Bioconductor/bioconductor.org/content/news/bioc_3_0_release.md

 DOQTL - DOQTL is a quantitative trait locus (QTL) mapping pipeline designed for Diversity Outbred mice and other multi-parent outbred populations.
 The package reads in data from genotyping arrays and perform haplotype reconstruction using a hidden Markov model (HMM).
 The haplotype probabilities from the HMM are then used to perform linkage mapping.
 When founder sequences are available, DOQTL can use the haplotype reconstructions to impute the founder sequences onto DO genomes and perform association mapping.

 DupChecker - Meta-analysis has become a popular approach for high-throughput genomic data analysis because it often can significantly increase power to detect biological signals or patterns in datasets.
 However, when using public-available databases for meta-analysis, duplication of samples is an often encountered problem, especially for gene expression data.
 Not removing duplicates would make study results questionable.
 We developed a Bioconductor package DupChecker that efficiently identifies duplicated samples by generating MD5 fingerprints for raw data.

+EBSeqHMM - The EBSeqHMM package implements an auto-regressive hidden Markov model for statistical analysis in ordered RNA-seq experiments (e.g. time course or spatial course data).
+The EBSeqHMM package provides functions to identify genes and isoforms that have non- constant expression profile over the time points/positions, and cluster them into expression paths.

 EnrichmentBrowser - The EnrichmentBrowser package implements essential functionality for the enrichment analysis of gene expression data.
 The analysis combines the advantages of set-based and network-based enrichment analysis in order to derive high-confidence gene sets and biological pathways that are differentially regulated in the expression data under investigation.
 Besides, the package facilitates the visualization and exploration of such sets and pathways.